fasrc/helmod/doc/HOWTO.md

 * get the source
 * create and partially complete a spec file, using the template as a starting point
 * do a preliminary build of the software to see what it creates, in order to know what to put in the module file
-* complete the spec file and build the final rpm
+* complete the spec file and build the final rpm(s)
-* install the rpm
+* install the rpm(s)
-* commit changes and move rpms to production locations
+* commit changes and move the build outputs to production locations

 ## Prep